Most running injuries aren't bad luck or bad shoes. They come from doing more than your body was ready for. Most of them are preventable.

 Your tendons, ligaments, fascia, and bone remodel on a different clock.
 We're talking months, not weeks.
 Your aerobic system is ready long before your tissue is, and that mismatch is the injury window.

-What Shows Up When You Ignore It
+What Happens When You Ignore the 10% Rule?

+Most of the common new-runner injuries we see in clinic show up in the same pattern: volume ramped faster than tissue could adapt.
 Here's what we see repeatedly in runners who ramped too fast.
 Every one of these is a load problem before it's anything else.

 - Shin splints (medial tibial stress syndrome).
 The most common new-runner injury.
 Nine times out of ten, a volume problem.